 If your Australian Shepherd has an icy hard stare accompanied by a low growl or baring of teeth, proceed with caution.
 Australian Shepherds are unlikely to show this behavior to their owners but may do this when feeling threatened.

-Situations when your Australian Shepherd might feel threatened can include:
+Situations where your Australian Shepherd might feel threatened can include:

 - Resource guarding a treat, special toy, or food